AlexisJehan/Javanilla/README.md

 A _Java 10+_ lightweight utility library to enhance the Java standard API.

 ## Introduction
-**Javanilla** has been made to improve the developer experience with Java, in fact it provides lot of easy-to-use components for commons usages.
-Its goal is not to replace popular utility libraries such as _Apache Commons_ or _Google Guava_ because it is not as much complete or reliable, but Javanilla is composed of some original tools that could complete them.
+**Javanilla** has been made to improve the developer experience with Java, in fact it provides a lot of easy-to-use components for various usages.
+Its goal is not to replace popular utility libraries such as _Apache Commons_ or _Google Guava_ because it is not as complete or reliable, but Javanilla is composed of some original tools that could be used in complement of them.

 ## Getting started
-To include and use Javanilla, you need to add the following dependency into your _Maven_ _pom.xml_ file:
+To include and use Javanilla, you need to add the following dependency from the _Maven Central_:

+### Maven _(pom.xml)_
 ```xml
 <dependency>
 	<groupId>com.github.alexisjehan</groupId>